-BLK schools are sorted into categories according to their school size.
-The schools in each category compete to see which one can earn the most points.
-A banner is awarded for each category.
+BLK school points will be awarded based on the number of competitors sent to the BLK Interschool Tournament.
 The winningest-school trophy is presented to the school with the highest number of points.
 Competitors earn points for their school when they earn a first, second, or third place medal in any of the individual junior or teen / adult divisions.
 Points are awarded in the junior and teen / adult divisions as follows: